rithikKsingh/solidity_tut/solidity_questions_coding/FundMe/ReadMe.md

 * `msg.sender`: this property refers to the address of the account that **initiated the current function call**
 * `msg.value`: this property represents the **amount of Wei** sent with a function call

+Libraries

+Libraries are collections of reusable code designed to be stateless and utility-focused.
+They typically provide helper functions (e.g., mathematical operations, string manipulation) that can be called from other contracts.